Developer-Autodesk/viewer-javascript-tutorial/README.md

 You already uploaded and translated a model earlier in this tutorial, so adding support for uploading/translating to your node.js server is optional.
 If you want to add it now, go to [the uploading/translation workflow tutorial](upload_models_workflow.md) and follow the instructions there.
 Or you can come back and work through that later, if you prefer.

-Once you've finished that additional tutorial, or if you choose to skip it, move on to the next section - 'Customize the Viewer Behavior'.
+Once you've finished that additional tutorial, or if you chose to skip it, move on to the next section - 'Customize the Viewer Behavior'.

 ## Customize the Viewer Behavior